-Eli Segall of the Las Vegas Sun wrote a great article.
-It is very entertaining and told from the perspective of an actual host, protected by anonymity.
-Being a casino host sounds like a job that should be fun and include a high-level charm, decadence, and celebrity touch.
-According to Mr. Segall, it seems more like being a high paid adult baby-sitter.
-Being a Casino Host Has It’s Down Side.
-Below are some of the characteristics of the clientele casino hosts “take care of:”
+Eli Segall of the Las Vegas Sun wrote a great article as told from the perspective of an actual host.
+Being a casino host sounds like a job that should be fun and include a high-level charm and celebrity touch.
+According to Mr. Segall, it seems more like being a high-paid adult babysitter.
+Being a Casino Host Has Its Down Side.
+Let’s take a look at the clientele casino hosts “take care of:”

 About High Rollers

 The people hosts serve, such as High Rollers, tend to gamble more and more as they continue to lose.
 In my opinion, it’s due to the arrogance and denial of house advantage boxed together with a pretty bow with directions to GA.
 It’s too bad hosts still have to take care of their gambling problem since their job depends on it.

 Many of these whales also have a sense of entitlement unrivaled by a group of middle school students.
 Everyone wants what they think is coming to them….and more!